 Mental Health First Aid teaches how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 The course introduces participants to risk factors and warning signs of mental health concerns, builds understanding of their impact and provides an overview of common treatments.
 Through role-playing and simulations, it demonstrates how to assess a mental health crisis; select interventions; provide initial help; and connect people to professional, peer and social supports as well as self-help resources.

 Mental Health First Aid encourages early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders and addictions.
 The program offers concrete tools and answers key questions like “What can I do?” and “Where can someone find help?”
 Participants are introduced to local mental health resources, national organizations, support groups, and online tools for mental health and addictions treatment and support.

 Reach and Audiences

-In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of December 2013, more than 140,000 persons in communities across the country have been trained in Mental Health First Aid through a network of 3,000 certified instructors.
+In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. To date, hundreds of thousands of people in communities across the country have been trained in Mental Health First Aid through a network of more than 5,000 certified instructors.